-On February 20, 2018, Teamsters Local 1932 members at the San Bernardino County Preschool Services Department (PSD) ratified a strong first-time agreement with the County, bringing much-needed salary adjustments and a grievance procedure to these 500 working people in early childhood education.
+On February 20, 2018, Teamsters Local 1932 members at the San Bernardino County Preschool Services Department (PSD) ratified a strong first-time agreement with the County, bringing much-needed salary adjustments to these 500 working people in early childhood education.

 “We never had a voice before this Teamster contract.
 We now have a voice,” says Toi Waddles, a Teacher at Fontana Citrus Head Start.
 PSD Teamsters ratified the agreement unanimously — a first step in turning back the tide against years of high turnover rates throughout PSD facilities that were caused by low wages and unstable work conditions.

 PSD Teamsters have been in negotiations with San Bernardino County since March 2017.
 In December 2017, thousands of community members and parents to PSD students showed their support for these working people by signing postcards addressed to County officials, demanding that they help create “Stability for PSD Families” with Teamsters Local 1932.
 The push from the public led to progress at the negotiating table.